A Strong Foundation of Leadership

 Before joining the CEA, Danny was senior counsel in the California Department of Insurance, focusing on policy and legislative work for the Insurance Commissioner; he also served as counsel to the California Residential Earthquake Recovery Fund.
 Prior to moving to public service in 1990, Danny practiced law as an associate and partner in two San Francisco law firms.
 He has been an active member of the State Bar of California since December 1980.

-Bob Stewart, Chief Operations Officer
+Kellie Schneider, Chief Operations Officer

 Chris Nance, Chief Communications Officer